-Monster Jam in Vancouver in 2023
+Monster Jam in Vancouver

 Pit Party Passes must be purchased separately as they are not included with regular general admission.
-This earlier part of the event costs about an additional $20, with a regular ticket to the main show required in addition to that of the Pit Party.
+This earlier part of the event costs an additional $20, with a regular ticket to the main show required in addition to that of the Pit Party.

 Monster Jam Ticket Prices

-Ticket prices depend on where you sit in the arena and how close you want to be to the monster trucks.
-The prices in the fall of 2023 range from about $22 to $98 for each of the three shows (plus taxes and online fees).
-As stated above, if you wanted to come before an early afternoon show for the Pit Party you have to buy an additional Pit Party Pass for $20.
+Ticket prices for the 2025 event depend on where you sit in the arena and how close you want to be to the monster trucks.
+The prices in the spring range from about $22 to $80 for each of the shows (plus taxes and online fees).
+(Note: The extra fees range between about $15 to as much as $25 or more per ticket.)

 Where Does Monster Jam Take Place?

-2023 Monster Jam Trucks & Drivers
+Monster Jam Trucks & Drivers

 What to Expect

 We attended a Monster Jam event at the Pacific Coliseum at the PNE and had a great time.
 It was both fun and exciting.
-The event we saw was in March of 2022 which was the first time the show had been in Vancouver for over two years.
+The event we saw was in March of 2022, which was the first time the show had been in Vancouver for over two years.

 What Happens at the Show?